 As a Jewish congregation, we gather as a community at every milestone.
 This includes the passing of family members and friends.

 Chizuk Amuno members have two options for burial of Jewish loved ones.
 Both locations maintain the same high standards.

 Arlington Cemetery is our long-established, beautifully maintained cemetery in Baltimore City.
 Known for its serene setting, Arlington has served as a community cemetery for the Jewish population of Baltimore for more than 50 years.
 It is located on Rogers Avenue, west of Reisterstown Road.

 Opened in the spring of 2009, Garrison Forest Cemetery is located at Garrison Forest Road and Crondall Lane in Owings Mills.
 The purchase of lots at Garrison Forest is limited to members of Chizuk Amuno Congregation.

 Neither cemetery will accept cremated remains nor can Arlington lots be exchanged for lots at Garrison Forest.

 For understandable reasons, many people delay the purchase of a cemetery lot.
 To avoid the need to make a cemetery selection at times of illness and loss, the staff at Chizuk Amuno are on hand to assist in making a pre-need purchase.
 This choice alleviates undue stress and provides peace of mind.

 In the tradition of our ancestors, we gather inside the hallowed gates of our congregation’s cemeteries to recite psalms, prayers, and personal memorials during the Days of Repentance between Rosh HaShanah and Yom Kippur.
-Services are conducted by Rabbi Ron Shulman, Rabbi Debi Wechsler, and Hazzan Emanuel Perlman, accompanied at Arlington Cemetery by voices of the Chizuk Amuno Choir.
+Services are conducted by our clergy, accompanied at Arlington Cemetery by voices of the Chizuk Amuno Choir.